alibenra/Climate-and-Debt/writing/main.typ

 == Catastrophe Bonds (CAT)

+\

+We now turn to the case of CAT bonds, another class of climate-contingent instruments, which unlike pause clauses, transfer natural disaster risk to the lenders through an insurance-like structure.
+CAT bonds are essentially distinct instruments standard sovereign bonds.
+While DPCs are embedded directly into sovereing bonds, thus directly modifying their coupon payment structure in the event of a disaster, CAT bonds are issued in parallel and do not modify the cashflow of the plain-vanilla bonds instruments explored in the benchmark model.

+Another fundamental difference lies in the fact that CAT bonds are not oissued by the government itself.
+In fact, invesors purchase these instruments directly from a third-party institution, which could either be an SPV or the World Bank acting as the issuer on behalf of the sovereign.
+As such, the government's involvement in CAT bonds is limited to a set of insurance-like financial flows:
+- In periods where the hurricane damage threshold is not breached, the government pays a regular premium to investors set at issuance.
+- In states where the hurricane trigger is activated, investors forfeit the principal, and the government receives the corresponding payout and does not pay any premium in that period.

+Overall, this framework replicates the structure of a standard insurance contract, through which the insured party, in this case the government, makes regular premium payments during normal times in exchange for compensation in disaster states.

+It is important to note that CAT bonds are thus modeled exclusively through this insurance logic, without explicitly representing the SPV or the World Bank as financial intermediaries.
+Importantly, CAT bonds do not contirbute to the government's outstanding debt stock.
+They are best understoof as one-period insurance contracts that are renewed each period and either imply a payout or a premium payment depending on the realization of the disaster trigger.
+The premium is defined as the spread of the CAT bond and is priced at the beginning of each period.

+Finally, it is worth emphasizing that the CAT/insurance contract also applies in the default states.
+As such, investors perceive CAT bonds as instruments uncorrelated with the sovereign’s macroeconomic fundamentals and price their premiums based solely on exogenous hurricane risk.
+This reflects a simmplifying assumption aligned with the fact that CAT bonds are not part of the sovereign's debt stock and therefore not subject to default or restructuring negociations.
+Moreover, empirical evidence suggests that sovereigns are unlikely to default on obligations involving multilateral institutions such as the World Bank (Wicht, 2025; Munoz, 2023).

+Nevertheless, a potential extension of this framewrok could allow for default on CAT bonds premiums during periods of sovereing default.
+Such a modification would affect the valuation of CAT bonds by investors, as it would imply a pricing framework that also incorporates the sovereign’s macroeconomic fundamentals, thereby undermining their role as risk-diversifying assets designed to be uncorrelated with sovereign risk in the current framework.

+\

 We remain in the case of plain vanilla bonds.
 So the government value function remains identical to the benchmark model:
 $ V^o (b,y,h) = max{V^R (b,y,h), V^D (y,h)} $